harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can I resolve the error "not supported by windows" when working in CCM POV?

-If this is a mixed node cluster then the delegate needs to run on Linux nodes.
+If this is a mixed-node cluster then the delegate needs to run on Linux nodes.
 You can use selector in your delegate yaml to make sure that Linux nodes are selected.
 For more information, go to [Assign pod node](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) in the Kubernetes documentation.

 ### Can the delegate's StatefulSet be scaled?